yuhang2685/LeetCode-NoteBook-Python3/DataStructures/LinkedList/LinkedList.md

 ## General ideas

 LinkedList does not allow random access.

-Each item is called a *node*, whose strcutre has a link called *next* pointing to the next node, with content stored in *val*.
+Each element is called a *node*, whose strcutre has a link called *next* pointing to the next node, and a *val* containing contents.

-Manipulation on contents includes reading or updating; manipulation on nodes includes adding and deleting.
+Manipulation on contents includes reading or updating.

+Manipulation on nodes includes adding and deleting.

+Useful Data Structures are
+- Hash Table
+- List
+- Set

+Useful Algorithms are
+- Two Pointers